 - Required income for eligibility

-- The fee schedule for things such as foreign exchange (FX), over-limit, and automated teller machine (ATM) withdrawals
+- The fees for foreign exchange (FX), over-limit, automated teller machine (ATM) withdrawals, etc.

 - Cost for additional cards/authorized users